KyleDickersonComposer/lilypond-svg-example/README.md

 lilypond --svg notation.ly
 ```

-Create a pdf by passing `-pdf` instead.
+Create a pdf by passing `--pdf` instead.

 This will output a file called `notation.svg` in the same directory.